omicscodeathon/denguedrug/README.md

 ## Reproducibility Prerequisites

-<p align="justify">The codes and scripts were run on Python 3.8, Anaconda xx and Jupyter Notebook version xx.</p>
+<p align="justify">The codes and scripts were run on Python 3.8, Anaconda xx and Jupyter Notebook version xx.
+R version 4.3.0 was used for some of the data visualization.</p>

 ## Credits